Python pandas DataFrame

 A DataFrame groupby function is similar to Group By clause in SQL Server.
 You can use this Pandas groupby function to group data by some columns and find the aggregated results of the other columns.
 It is one of the important concepts of function when working with real-time data.

 In this example, we created a table with different columns and data types.
 Next, we used this groupby function.
-The first statement, data.groupby(‘Profession’).sum() groups Data Frame by Profession column and calculate the sum of Sales, Salary, and Age.
+The first statement, data.groupby(‘Profession’). sum (), groups the Data Frame by Profession column, and calculates the sum of Sales, Salary, and Age.

 The second statement data.groupby([‘Profession’, ‘Age’]).sum() groups Data frame by Profession and Age columns and calculate the sum of Sales and Salary.
 Remember, any string columns (unable to aggregate) will be concatenated or combined.